Consumer Guidance Society of India: Holding talks and exhibitions to spread consumer rights awareness among urban poor and rural areas

-CGSI's main thrust is in rural areas where consumer rights awareness is very low.
-With the help of its dedicated volunteers and their expertise in various fields, CGSI has been organizing consumer camps, exhibitions, imparting consumer education to school and college students, etc. Today, CGSI programs reach out to more than 20,000 consumers in a year.
-Now with the help of more and more experts from various fields, CGSI imparts knowledge about prudent investment, Telecom Services, food adulteration detection, medical negligence, mediation, legal redressal of complaints, etc.

 Complaint redressal

 CGSI handles consumer complaints and offers legal guidance to those wishing to file suits in the Consumer Courts.
 In cases where there are a larger number of complaints against a particular party, both sides are brought together to resolve the issue.
 The CGSI'S Complaints Committee meets twice a week.
 CGSI has redressed many thousands of consumer grievances over the years, with 70-80% success in favour of the consumers. complaints cover medical/surgical malpractice and negligence; insurance non-payment; sub-standard drugs and medicines; home remedies; defective household appliances; poor quality foods and drinks; misleading advertising claims; and grievances concerning investments, real estate, insurance, telephones, electricity supply, etc. CGSI handled over 400 complaints during the year through personal counseling sessions, correctly guiding complainants, sometimes even clearly saying that they do not have a case to fight for without wrongfully leading them on.

 Product testing

 As early as 1977, CGSI established formal product testing to evaluate quality by drawing samples directly from the market without involving the manufacturers in the testing process.
 Test results were a revelation for quality control regulatory authorities.
 It first assessed the safety and performance of domestic pressure stoves and found that two-thirds of the samples tested failed in safety parameters.
 CGSI sent the results to the government and Indian Standards Institution (ISI) now Bureau of Indian Standards (BIS), with a demand for mandatory certification.
 In 1986, with the passing of the Pressure Stoves Quality Control Order, ISI Certification for pressure stoves became mandatory.
 Subsequently, CGSI did tests on electrical appliances and fittings - irons, immersion heaters, culminating in the enactment of the Household Electrical Appliances (Quality Control) Order.
 CGSI has developed a food adulteration testing kit and a milk adulteration testing kit for use by the lay consumers.
 Many other products were tested and reports published in the society's monthly Journal, KEEMAT: edible oils, powdered spices, 'surma' (kohl), geysers, clinical thermometers, plastic water bottles, rubber teats, milk, mineral water, breads, soft drinks, bath soaps, fabric detergents, and toothpastes.